Born and raised in the Denver area, Veronica Hernandez is passionate about her community.

-Hernandez and her co-workers have worked with several groups to provide career coaching and workshops, including the Center for Work Education and Employment, The Summer Migrant Youth Leadership Institute, Goodwill Industries of Denver, the Latin American Education Foundation, and the lesbian, gay, bisexual and transgender community through a partnership with the Society for Hispanic Human Resource Professionals.
+Hernandez and her co-workers have worked with several groups to provide career coaching and workshops, including the Center for Work Education and Employment, The Summer Migrant Youth Leadership Institute, Goodwill Industries of Denver, Colorado Youth for Change, Colorado State University Water Sustainability Fellows, the Latin American Education Foundation, and the lesbian, gay, bisexual and transgender community through a partnership with the Society for Hispanic Human Resource Professionals.

 Hernandez has been touched by the many stories of the people she’s met through her job at Denver Water and her work on the outreach programs.

-But Hernandez said she’ll always remember her work this past summer with 80 high school students from the Summer Migrant Youth Leadership Institute, held at the University of Denver.
+But Hernandez said she’ll always remember her work with 80 high school students from the Summer Migrant Youth Leadership Institute, held at the University of Denver.

 The students were low-income, first-generation immigrants from all over the world.
 The program exposed them to college life, gave them a sampling of college coursework and introduced them to local employers.

 Hernandez had an opportunity to conduct mock interviews with three of the students and was inspired by them.

 “The three young men I met with had really been through the ringer, yet they were so humble.
 All three had strong desires to find careers where they could help others, and they spoke a lot about the importance of family and how their backgrounds and cultures drive them to succeed,” she said.

 Hernandez knows many of the people she works with in the community may never apply for a job at Denver Water.